yAya-yns/Install_Linux/README.md

 # Install_Linux
-A Tutorial for installing Arch Linux
+A blog about installing Arch Linux facing to OS beginner

 I encountered a lot of issues while installing Arch Linux for the first time.